AdobeDocs/workfront.en/help/quicksilver/workfront-basics/work-with-custom-forms/export-custom-forms-details.md

   </tr>
   <tr data-mc-conditions="">
    <td role="rowheader"> <p>Object permissions</p> </td>
-   <td> <p>View or higher permissions to the project, task, or issue whose form you want to export</p> <p>For information on requesting additional access, see <a href="../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>View or higher permissions to the project, task, or issue whose form you want to export</p> <p>For information on requesting additional access, see <a href="../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>